Benoît Chassériau: The French friend of Simón Bolívar

 Chassériau maintained for many years a friendly relationship with Simón Bolívar who in his correspondence called him "my French friend".

 In 1815, Chassériau indirectly saved the life of Bolívar in Kingston.
 On 10 December 1815 a few hours before the assassination attempt, Chassériau visited Bolivar and gave him money to seek alternative accommodation.
 Thus, the Liberator left the room where José Antonio Páez had slept for several nights and depended on the guesthouse Rafael Pisce at the corner of Prince and White streets.
 The same night, Pio the servant of Bolivar and Paez plunged a knife into the neck of Captain Felix Amestoy, thinking it was the Liberator.

 In 1816, Chassériau helped finance Simón Bolívar expedition to los Cayos in the southwestern part of Haiti.

 To collect 3,000 pesos, Chassériau formed a consortium with Jean Pavageau, Michael Scott, George Robertson, S. Campbell and Maxwell Hyslop.
 On his part, Chassériau lent the sum of 404 pesos to Simón Bolívar.
 To express his gratitude, Bolivar asked in 1827 the repayment of the loan by increasing interest at 6% per annum from 1 January 1816.

 Family

 Chassériau was the last of 18 children of Jean Chassériau, merchant, ship owner, advisor to the City of La Rochelle.
-He married in 1806, Marie Madeleine Couret de la Blaquière, daughter of a wealthy French owner in Santo Domingo.
+He married in 1806, Marie-Madeleine Couret de la Blaquière, daughter of a wealthy mulatto landowner in Saint-Domingue (now Haiti).

-He was the father of five children:
+He was the father of five children, including: